bmourad01/lang-n-change/README.md

 ### Gradualizer

-The `gradualizer/` directory contains algorithms for adding gradual typing to a functional language.
+The [`gradualizer/`](./gradualizer/) directory contains algorithms for adding gradual typing to a functional language.
 It is based on the methodologies described in [3] and [4], and contains one-to-one translations of the language repositories for both papers (`gradualizer/static/` and `gradualizer/dynamic/`, respectively; see https://github.com/mcimini/Gradualizer and https://github.com/mcimini/GradualizerDynamicSemantics).

-See the corresponding [README](./gradualizer/README.md) for more information.
+See the corresponding [README](./gradualizer/README.md) for more information, as well as the corresponding paper [6] for a high-level overview of the algorithm(s).

 ## Compiling to λProlog